kuschti/partystreusel/README.md

         … put HTML elements (e.g. a link with the title of the image-group and a paragraph with a short description of that image-group) here.
         Those elements are then rendered into '.project-detail' div …

+      %script{:type=>'text/template', :id=>'photo-details-template'}
+        … put HTML elements (e.g. a link with the title of the image and a paragraph with a short description of that image) here.
+        Those elements are then rendered into '.photo-detail' div …

       %script{:type=>'text/template', :id=>'project-template'}
         … define here the HTML element into which the images defined in the model shall be rendered (e.g. %div or %a, whatever is needed).
         The rendered elements are then put into '.stage' div …